renatadebertis/Crud-Products-Angular/README.md

 # Go in 'backend' folder
 cd backend

+# Install the dependencies (backend)
+Inside the backend folder, run the command npm install for install all dependencies.
+This process can take a few minutes

 # Run the backend command
 Inside the backend folder, run the command npm start on a native terminal or command line program, like 'cmd'

 To access the data json object, navigate to http://localhost:3001/products

-# Run the Development server (front-end)
+# Run the Development server (frontend)
 In another window of your terminal or command line program, go to the folder frontend

 # Go in 'frontend' folder
 cd frontend

-# Install the dependencies
+# Install the dependencies (frontend)
 Inside the frontend folder, run the command npm install for install all dependencies.
 This process can take a few minutes

 # Run the development server command